Identifying Pests by their Droppings

 Read on to find out about the most common pest droppings you’re likely to find in your home or business premises in Australia (and what you can do about it).

 Rat droppings are usually a shiny dark brown or black colour and they look like small pellets.
 Each dropping is typically between 12 and 18 millimetres long.
+Mice droppings however are smaller with pointed ends and are usually brown, black or white.

 Rats have long been a problem in Sydney.
 Recent estimates have Sydney’s rat population at somewhere between 500 million and a billion!